 This step is absolutely crucial.
 It might seem boring or unnecessary if you’re a small start-up or more interested in the exciting rush of a sale, but hear us out.
 Keeping an eye on what’s working and what isn’t can be the difference between a conversion or just simple online traffic.

 There are many companies that provide analysis as part of their package, as well as others that provide more comprehensive enterprise SEO services.
 What’s important here is that you choose a method of analysis that works for you and your business.
-Will you need to hire an agency to perform more complex analytical maneuvers?
+Will you need to hire an agency to perform more complex analytical manoeuvres?
 Or will it be enough to build your own reports from your own data storage in the cloud?
 That’s something you’ll have to decide for yourself.

 Focus on good design